tratsiak/protractor-onliner/README.md

 1. Download all packages by "npm install"
 2. Start test by command "npm test"

+For correct working must be installed Node.js v12.4.0

 # About:

 5 test cases that check sections of the https://onliner.by such as: Catalog, Registration, Basket, Forum, Services.